-The annual Women in Machine Learning (WiML) Workshop is our flagship event.
+The annual Women in Machine Learning (WiML) Workshop, co-located with NeurIPS, is our flagship event.
 This day-long technical workshop gives female faculty, research scientists, and graduate students in the machine learning community an opportunity to meet, exchange ideas and learn from each other.
-Underrepresented minorities and undergraduates interested in machine learning research are encouraged to attend.
+The workshop started at the 2006 Grace Hopper Celebration and moved to NeurIPS in 2008.
 A History of WiML poster was created in 2015 to celebrate the 10th workshop.

 In 2020, WiML introduced an “un-workshop” at ICML based on the concept of an “un-conference”, a form of discussion on a pre-selected topic that is primarily driven by participants.
 The overall goal of the un-workshop is to advance research through collaboration and increased interaction among participants from diverse backgrounds.

 Professional and technical